Despite living along the east coast of Florida, I'm not a big-time beachgoer.

 What's more, golfers who shoot lights-out after their mini-lesson might just end up scheduling a real lesson with the pro, generating the sort of revenue both the pro and the facility are looking for.

-Now, without having first-hand expertise in running a golf course, I know that this is a pipe dream at all but the highest-end, biggest-staffed clubs.
+Now, without having first-hand expertise in running a golf course, I have a feeling this isn't really feasible at any but the highest-end, biggest-staffed clubs.
 A couple such clubs that I have visited indeed do encourage their pros to chat and advise members about to head out for their rounds.
 Having that authority figure out among the golfers adds energy to the scene and heightens the whole experience.

 Smaller-budget courses, naturally, have fewer staffers, and the staffers who do exist are often swamped with issues that keep them in the shop all day.
 In these cases, both employee and customer lose out.
 The pro doesn't get to do the work of actually teaching people to play better golf, and the customer misses out on that on-the-range interaction that will endear him or her to the pro and, by extension, the facility.